Avinash-7805/delta-demo/README.md

 # delta-demo
-this is a demo for githu &amp; git class
+this is a demo for github &amp; git class